 Extra calories from dinner scraps, for instance, can add up over time and turn into excess weight, leading to diseases exacerbated by obesity like arthritis, tumors, heart conditions, and others.
-Unfortunately for pets, poor dietary health and nutrition in pets is not a rarity; the Association for Pet Obesity Prevention reported that the majority of both cats and dogs in the U.S. were overweight or obese in 2018—60 percent of cats and 56 percent of dogs, specifically.
+Unfortunately for pets, poor dietary health and nutrition are not a rarity; the Association for Pet Obesity Prevention (APOP) reported that the majority of both cats and dogs in the U.S. were overweight or obese in 2018—60 percent of cats and 56 percent of dogs, specifically.
 This may be because these pets are not getting enough exercise, eating the wrong kind or too much food, or even because a medical issue has gone undiagnosed.
 In the modern world of animal medicine, veterinary nutrition techs are an essential part of the solution.

 Veterinary technician nutrition specialists can look to the Academy of Veterinary Nutrition Technicians to find leads on jobs or at the American Veterinary Medical Association job board that features a variety of employment opportunities available for vet techs and veterinarians.